 Hobbies: Badminton and Golf

-Tyzton graduated with a Bachelor of Commerce in 2018 from the University of Western Australia.
-He is about to complete his Juris Doctor at the University of Western Australia.
+Tyzton graduated with a Bachelor of Commerce in 2018 and a Juris Doctor in 2022 from the University of Western Australia.
+He has also been admitted to practice in the Supreme Court of Western Australia in November 2022

 Hobbies: Badminton and Golf.
 Represented Australia in the Badminton Junior World Championship.

 Sometimes, in the interest of ensuring best representation for our client, we do refer cases to specialist lawyers who are experts in their selected field of law.
 Such persons are specialist counsel who practice as barristers.Just like a medical practitioner who practises as a GP, if the case is complex, the GP may refer the patient to a specialist like a brain surgeon.In the legal profession, the specialist is called counsel or a barrister.

 I am sometimes asked what the difference is, between a Barrister and a Solicitor.
 In simple terms it dates back to the old London days.
 In England, a Barrister predominantly goes to court to argue cases.
 The Solicitor is not given the right of audience in the Courts other than the lower courts.
 Barristers therefore are instructed by Solicitors to represent the Solicitor’s clients when matters go to trial.
 The paperwork for preparing for trial is usually prepared by the Solicitor.
 Barristers do not see clients other than through a referral from a Solicitor.